The Bankrate promise

 - PMI: Although PMI does get canceled eventually, the fact remains you’ll still need to pay the premiums (and hence, a bigger monthly payment) if you put down less than 20 percent.
 Generally speaking, PMI on conventional loans tends to be more expensive than the MIP on FHA loans (though there’s a lot of variance).

 Conventional loan rates

-Conventional mortgage rates can be based on economic and market conditions as well as your lender’s overhead, and change daily.
-The rate you get will primarily be determined by your financial picture, and you’re most likely to get the best rates if you have good credit.
+Conventional mortgage rates are based on economic and market conditions as well as your lender’s overhead, and change daily.
+The rate you get will primarily be determined by your financial picture and the current economic environment.
+You’re most likely to get the best rates if you have good credit.

-While some lenders are flexible, you usually need to compensate for a deficiency in one area.
-For example, if you have a lower credit score, you usually need a bigger down payment and a higher income.
+Conventional loans can seem tougher to get, with more exacting standards, but that’s not necessarily so.
+The best way to qualify for a conventional loan is to have your credit, income and assets in order.
+Keep in mind that while some lenders are willing to be flexible, you usually need to compensate for a deficiency in one area when qualifying for a conventional loan.
+For example, if you have a lower credit score, you usually need a bigger down payment and higher income.